Download AttuneOps LogoAttuneOps CE for free Automate your system admin tasks

 Ansible is another excellent alternative to Chef.
 It is configuration and infrastructure management.
 You can use Ansible to execute system administration procedures such as provisioning, patching, configuration management, CI/CD, security, and compliance.

-Ansible provides an intuitive interface for rapid deployment procedures that connects dynamic environments with Ansible modules.
+Ansible provides an intuitive interface for rapid deployment procedures that connect dynamic environments with Ansible modules.
 In addition to automating tasks, you can use Ansible to orchestrate several automated processes.

 The Features and Benefits of Ansible Include: